-DBHA is also connecting with developers and funders to assist us in preparing plans which we will present to our Board of Commissioners, residents and the community at large.
-This is a historic and exciting time for the DBHA.
+DBHA is also connecting with developers and funders to assist us in preparing plans, which we will present to our Board of Commissioners, residents, and the community at large.
+This is an historic and exciting time for the DBHA.
 During the coming months, we will be establishing a RAD Community Committee.

 Thank you for your contributions to this important work.